 - Constitutional Law, Public Law, and Administrative Law

 - Equity and Real Property

-• Royal Commissions, Inquiries, and Statutory Tribunals
+- Royal Commissions, Inquiries, and Statutory Tribunals

-• Private Law and Public International Law
+- Private International Law and Public International Law

-• Admiralty / Transportation
+- Admiralty / Transportation

 Graham Connolly has a broad commercial and public law practice.
-He appears regularly as counsel in trials and appeals in both the Federal and New South Wales courts and tribunals, and has appeared successfully in applications and appeals to the High Court of Australia.
+He appears regularly as counsel in trials and appeals in both the Federal and New South Wales courts and tribunals, and he has appeared successfully in applications and appeals to the High Court of Australia.
 Mr Connolly is briefed, particularly, in urgent applications for pre-trial or interlocutory relief, such as injunctions, freezing orders (Mareva orders), and search orders (Anton Piller orders), under both New South Wales and Commonwealth law.